-History of Gurudwara Pathar Sahib
+History of Gurudwara Shri Pathar Sahib

-Pathar Sahib Gurudwara has a profound connection to Guru Nanak, the founder of Sikhism.
+Pathar Sahib Gurudwara history has a profound connection to Guru Nanak, the founder of Sikhism.
 Guru Nanak visited this region during his third Udasi (religious journey) in the late 15th century.
 According to legend, while meditating one day, an evil demon attempted to harm the Guru by rolling down a large boulder from a nearby hill.

 The hard rock, however, softened when it came into contact with the Guru, and he was unharmed.
 This miraculous event is said to be the inspiration for the Gurudwara's name, Pathar Sahib, which means "the revered rock."